 By Stella Lemper-Tabatsky, an undergraduate student in her 4th year at University of Pennsylvania.
-Stella is an intern at Writer’s Grotto, San Francisco.
+At the time of this writing, Stella was an intern at The Writer’s Grotto in San Francisco.

 Craftsmanship comes in all shapes, sizes—and flavors.
 And, as exemplified in Erla Zwingle’s “The Secrets of an Italian Gelato Master,” in Craftsmanship’s Summer 2017 issue, the simple delectability of a frozen treat is far more complex than what we take home on a waffle cone.

 Zwingle’s story about master Italian gelatiere Andrea Soban, who was just voted, by his peers, to be the 2017 gelatiere of the year, details the intricacies of gelato’s history and finessed recipes.
 Though most of us will never achieve the mastery of Andrea and his fellow gelatieres, we can try our hand at some amateur craftsmanship to bring a taste of the Veneto to our own kitchens.

 Here are a few favorite tips (simple and easy to follow at home!) from the interwebs on how to make your own gelato:

 It all starts with the basics.
 FoodNouveau, a Quebec-based pastry blog, which has won several International Association of Culinary Professionals (IACP) awards, suggests that “The best gelati are made with the best ingredients.
 Use super-fresh eggs, whole milk, and cream as well as top-quality flavorings, such as vanilla beans, pure vanilla extract, and cocoa powder.
 If you’re making fruit varieties, use seasonally fresh, perfectly ripe fruits or top-quality fruit purees.”